aronweiler/code-documentor/documentation_output/src/design_document_generator_documentation.md

 ### Main Responsibilities

-- **Initialize Design Documents**: Set up the design document generation state, filtering by configuration.
-- **Section-by-Section Generation**: AI generates each document section, with context awareness and retry/truncation handling.
-- **Document Assembly**: Joins all sections together into a final, cohesive document, optionally utilizing the LLM for improved quality.
-- **Output Management**: Writes resulting documents to disk and updates state for downstream pipeline stages.
+- **Initialization**: Prepares a state containing the types and structures of design documents to be created, based on project configuration.
+- **Section-wise Generation**: Steps through each section of every enabled document type, using LLMs to generate content by contextually composing prompts.
+- **Truncation Handling & Retries**: Detects when LLM output is truncated due to token constraints and automatically continues section generation, retrying if needed.
+- **Assembly**: Uses an LLM (or a fallback mechanism) to combine generated sections into a single coherent document.
+- **Persistence**: Writes the assembled document to disk, with metadata.

 ---